 The new pipe is inserted into the existing system and inflated.
 Once cured, it will last up to 50 years!

-Traditionally if you had a blocked pipe or overflow of your sewer a plumber would need direct access to it to fix it.
+Traditionally if you had blocked drains or overflow of your sewer a plumber would need direct access to it to fix it.
 That could mean cutting holes in walls, digging trenches in garden beds or closing off (or even excavating) roads to gain access.
-The alternative solution – pipe relining – is the keyhole surgery of the plumbing world.
+The alternative solution – no dig pipe relining – is the keyhole surgery of the plumbing world.
 It is generally a less invasive, less cosmetically damaging method of solving plumbing issues but it’s not necessarily suitable, or most economical, in every situation.
 There are a huge number of factors that determine the best solution for a blocked pipe or overflow of sewer, and a qualified plumber is the best person to ask what solution is most likely to meet your needs.
 Below we discuss some of the factors worth considering when deciding how to solve your plumbing issues.

-Comparing relining a pipe to digging up the old one to replace it, it can seem like a comparison between repairing an existing pipe and getting a new one.
-Pipe Relining is often referred to as repair or rehabilitation, however, the end result of pipe relining is actually a new pipe – it’s just that the new pipe is inside an old one.
+Comparing pipe relining to digging up the old one to replace it, it can seem like a comparison between repairing an existing pipe and getting a new one.
+Pipe Relining is often referred to as pipe repair or rehabilitation, however, the end result of pipe relining is actually a new pipe – it’s just that the new pipe is inside an old one.
 Once a pipe is relined, the old pipe could disintegrate and the new relining will remain, unaffected.
 Essentially pipe relining gives the same end result as excavating and replacing – a new pipe that can stand on its own.
-The difference being that relining doesn’t necessarily get rid of the old pipe.
+The difference being that pipe relining doesn’t necessarily get rid of the old pipe.

 Your plumber should be able to tell you whether your blockage or overflow is an isolated incident or a sign of ageing or damaged pipes that are likely to give you further issues.
 A thorough inspection involves not just the use of a camera but also a high pressure clean that should make the condition of the pipes visible.
 Your plumber will then recommend one of two courses of action: